Clamentos/FabRISC/src/spec/Section6.typ

         [Events],

         [In this subsection, all the possible events are defined.
 In general, the term "event" is used to refer to any extraordinary situation that may happen at any time and should be handled as soon as possible.
 Events can be "promoting" or "non promoting", that is, elevate the trapped hart to a higher privilege level or not.
 If the USER module is not implemented, then this distinction is not needed since the system always runs at the highest possible privilege level: machine mode.
-Events also have _global priority_ and _local priority_ which together define a deterministic handling order.
-Global priority dictates the priority for groups of events, while local priority defines the level for each event within each group.
+Events also have _global priority_ and _local priority_ which together define a deterministic handling order (lower numbers signify higher priority).
+Global priority dictates the priority for classes of events, while local priority defines the level for each event within each group.
 Higher values mean higher priority and, for some groups of events, local priority is not defined since they should be handled in program order.],

         [The following is the event taxonomy:],